In accordance with applicable Data Protection Legislation by means of this Privacy Policy, the data subject is informed of the following:

 The checks described above are necessary to prevent the risk of committing certain offences and to maintain an adequate level of integrity among the people who maintain relations of any kind with EDPR.

 However, in order to prevent damage and potential negative consequences arising from such processing, technical and organisational measures have been taken to guarantee the appropriate use of this information and to reinforce its confidentiality and security.
-The Supplier may object to this processing in accordance with the provisions of the section on the rights of data subjects with regard to data protection.
+The Beneficiary may object to this processing in accordance with the provisions of the section on the rights of data subjects with regard to data protection.

 Relationship with third parties for Purchases, Non-Binding Offers and Confidentiality Agreements